zjp-CN/nvim-cmp-lsp-rs/README.md

 [used]: https://github.com/hrsh7th/nvim-cmp/blob/97dc716fc914c46577a4f254035ebef1aa72558a/lua/cmp/view.lua#L64

 So if you want a simplist and general solution, putting `require("cmp").config.compare.kind` first might be good.
-It sort the completion items in [completionItemKind] order, but with Text kind lowest priority and Snippet kind a bit higher in some cases.
+It sort the completion items in [completionItemKind] order, but with Text kind always lowest priority and Snippet kind a bit higher in some cases.

 [completionItemKind]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind